 Zero-emission vehicles (ZEVs) promise to transform California by offering residents and visitors new transportation choices.
-Across the state, ZEVs are improving air quality by reducing local pollution and greenhouse gas emissions while saving consumers money and helping new companies grow and create jobs.
-California cities and towns are already home to tens of thousands of plug-in electric vehicles (PEVs), and as of 2013 the state represents 30 to 40 percent of the national PEV market.
+Across the state, ZEVs are improving air quality by reducing local pollution and greenhouse gas emissions (GHG) while saving consumers money and helping new companies grow and create jobs.
+California cities and towns are already home to over 400,000 plug-in electric vehicles (PEVs) and 14,500 public charging stations.
+As of 2018 the state represents 45 to 50 percent of the national PEV market.

 Accelerating the market for ZEVs, which include both PEVs and fuel cell electric vehicles, is a cornerstone of California’s long-term transportation strategy.
-Recognizing the great benefits of ZEVs, as well as the challenges to expanding the ZEV market, Governor Edmund G. Brown issued an Executive Order in March 2012 to “encourage the development and success of zero-emission vehicles.”
-The Governor’s Executive Order directs state government to meet a series of milestones toward a long-term target of 1.5 million ZEVs on California’s roadways by 2025.
+Shifting to ZEVs will reduce transportation GHG emissions, a sector that in 2017 produced 41% of California’s GHG emissions.
+In January of 2018, Executive Order B-48-18 was signed to “boost the supply of zero-emission vehicles and charging and refueling stations in California.”
+The Executive Order directs state government to meet a series of milestones toward a long-term target of 1.5 million ZEVs on California’s roadways by 2025 and 5 million by 2030.
+Additionally, Assembly Bill 1236 (Chiu, 2015) requires all cities and counties to develop a streamlined permitting process for EV charging stations.

-The Guidebook highlights many aspects of ZEV readiness, including necessary infrastructure, planning and zoning, permitting guidelines, greening local fleets and encouraging consumers through incentives and outreach.
-It also includes a number of tools and templates, which are provided below in Microsoft Word format for your convenience.
-If you would like to view this document in a screen reader accessible version, please email ZEVfeedback@opr.ca.gov for more information.
-It is intended to serve as a living document, so please check back for future updates.
+The guidebook highlights many aspects of ZEV readiness, including necessary infrastructure, planning and zoning, permitting guidelines, greening local fleets and encouraging consumers through incentives and outreach.
+It also includes a number of tools and templates, which are provided below in Microsoft Word format for convenience.

 - Featured Resources